 We explore the risk that self-reinforcing feedbacks could push the Earth System toward a planetary threshold that, if crossed, could prevent stabilization of the climate at intermediate temperature rises and cause continued warming on a "Hothouse Earth" pathway even as human emissions are reduced [WL italics].Crossing the threshold would lead to a much higher global average temperature than any interglacial in the past 1.2 million years and to sea levels significantly higher than at any time in the Holocene.
-We examine the evidence that such a threshold might exist and where it might be.
+We examine the evidence that such a threshold might exist and where it might be....
+Where such a threshold might be is uncertain, but it could be only decades ahead of a temperature rise of ~2.0°C above preindustrial,...

-According to these scientists, passing the +2°C (+3.6° F) temperature threshold is likely to set in motion what they call "tipping cascades," which are certain positive biogeophysical feedback loops (permafrost thawing, loss of sea ice, release of frozen methane from oceans, etc.) that accentuate the trends in rising temperatures already occurring.
+According to these scientists, passing the +2°C (+3.6° F) temperature threshold might set in motion what they call "tipping cascades," which are positive biogeophysical feedback loops (permafrost thawing, loss of sea ice, release of frozen methane from oceans, and others) that accentuate the trends in rising temperatures already occurring.
 Potential catastrophic effects following +2°C include sea-level rise as much as 6 meters, severe reductions in food output, and extensive dieback of both boreal and tropical forests.
-But the even more serious problem is that, once at +2°C the climate system may become locked into the "Hothouse Earth" pathway, causing more temperature increases that will be irreversible, the effects from which will persist for millennia thereafter.
-The great risk is that humanity may turn out to be unable to mount effective countermeasures to avoid the dangerous "Hothouse Earth" pathway because the current rates of change, for both atmospheric CO2 concentrations and temperature, are so high: Steffen et al. write that "these current rates of human-driven changes far exceed the rates of change driven by geophysical or biosphere forces that have altered the Earth System trajectory in the past," even exceeding the events which brought about the Paleocene Eocene Thermal Maximum, some 55 million years ago, when global temperatures were 8°C (14.4°F) higher than they now are.
+But the even more serious problem is that, once at +2°C the climate system may become locked into the "Hothouse Earth" pathway, causing additional temperature increases, a trend that will be irreversible, the effects from which will persist for millennia thereafter.

+The great risk is that humanity may turn out to be unable to mount effective countermeasures to avoid the dangerous "Hothouse Earth" pathway because the current rates of change, for both atmospheric CO2 concentrations and temperature, are so high: Steffen et al. write that "these current rates of human-driven changes far exceed the rates of change driven by geophysical or biosphere forces that have altered the Earth System trajectory in the past."
+They even exceed the events which brought about the Paleocene-Eocene Thermal Maximum, some 55 million years ago, when global temperatures were 8°C (14.4°F) higher than they now are.
 Faced with a high rate of change leading toward certain end-points, any efforts made to counteract the trend must be initiated sooner rather than later, scientists argue, or else one faces rapidly diminishing sets of opportunities to alter the trajectory of future events.
-As another group of scientists put it in a 2018 paper, we may be approaching the "point of no return" in climate change, the point at which we no longer have the option of avoiding future rising temperatures and catastrophic outcomes.
+As another group of scientists (Aengenheyster et al.) put it in a 2018 paper, we may be approaching the "point of no return" in climate change, the point at which we no longer have the option of avoiding future rising temperatures and catastrophic outcomes.